Nakamba ‘always ready’ for Aston Villa after first Premier League start vs Burnley | Goal.com

 “Now we have to pick our heads up and look forward to the next match.
 When we get those chances again, we have to focus on finishing them.”

-Aston Villa are 11th in the Premier League table with 19 points after 11 matches.
+Aston Villa are 11th in the Premier League with 19 points after 11 matches.